Skip to content

 Halloween Staycation

-Silhouette of the ruins of the abbey in Whitby, North Yorkshire, UK.
+Silhouette of the abbey ruins in Whitby, North Yorkshire, UK.

-An epistolary novel telling the story of Jonathan Harker, a real estate agent, going on a business trip to consult with the reclusive Count Dracula.
-Following a less than ideal visit with the Count, Jonathan’s letters stop leading into the diary entries of his fiancé Mina who is concerned about her friend Lucy.
-Lucy is having trouble sleeping following the arrival of a seemingly empty boat in the port town of Whitby and a bat? at her window.
-One of the most iconic horror stories of all time in the setting of a quaint port town.
-Whitby is a great choice for your Halloween staycation.
+An epistolary novel tells the story of a real estate agent, Jonathan Harker, going on a business trip to consult with the reclusive Count Dracula.
+Following a less-than-ideal visit with the Count, Jonathan’s letters stop, leading into the diary entries of his fiancé Mina, who is concerned about her friend Lucy.
+Lucy is having trouble sleeping following the arrival of a seemingly empty boat in the port town of Whitby and a bat.
+At her window.
+One of the most iconic horror stories ever is set in a quaint port town.
+Whitby is an excellent choice for your Halloween staycation.

-Whitby is forever linked to this famous novel and offer up Dracula experiences walking you through this creepy tale.
+Whitby is forever linked to this famous novel and offers up Dracula experiences, walking you through this creepy tale.
 They even have a Whitby Goth Weekend a few dates per year (including the weekend of Halloween) to celebrate the goth culture around this gothic horror novel setting.
-Why not read some entries from this novel while walking the streets of Whitby, and make sure to pack some garlic!
+Why not read some entries from this novel while walking the streets of Whitby and pack some garlic?

 If you enjoy the story of Dracula, why not read it daily with Dracula Daily next year?
-This interesting literature project sends you daily emails when entries are written in the book, giving you a newsletter of the events of the novel.
+This interesting literature project sends you daily emails when entries are written in the book, giving you a newsletter of the novel’s events.
 An innovative new way to read this classic novel and a great way to run up to Halloween.
-Starting on May 3rd and running to November 7th.
+Starting on 3 May and running to 7 November.

 Conclusion